 Walmart allows returns on caskets only if the product is defective.
 You can return the casket to a Walmart store near you, as long as it’s within 90 days.
 You can’t return a casket based on anything other than manufacturing defects.

-6. Consider other online retailers
+6. Consider other online sellers

-If you like the idea of buying a casket online, but you haven’t found what you’re looking for on Walmart’s website, there are other online options to try.
+If you like the idea of buying a casket online but you haven’t found what you’re looking for on Walmart’s website, there are other online options to try.
 Here are some ideas:

 You can find certified sellers of green caskets and shrouds on the Green Burial Council’s website.
-And as mentioned, you can often purchase caskets directly through their manufacturers’ websites.

 7. Look at measurements and specifications